-Data on the costs of third party credit certifications in the municipal bond market is notoriously opaque and is not available for individual bonds in general (Cornaggia, Cornaggia and Israelsen, 2018).
+Third, obtaining credit ratings or other third party certifications and enhancements definitely adds an additional cost to issuance.
+Data on the costs of third party credit certifications in the municipal bond market are notoriously opaque and are not available for individual bonds in general (Cornaggia, Cornaggia and Israelsen, 2018).
 However, it is possible to back out the average costs of different instruments on public filings from credit rating agencies and insurers.

-Joffe (2017) provides a review of the data that are available from public sources regarding the costs of credit ratings and credit enhancements.
-On average, credit rating agency revenues imply that the cost of credit ratings for municipalities are the equivalent of about 1 basis point in additional interest costs.
+While measuring price changes of advisory services and welfare losses due to standardization are beyond the scope of this paper, I can give an approximation of potential benefits net of these considerations by comparing the cost of credit ratings and enhancements to the change in borrowing costs.
+Joffe (2017) provides a review of the data that are available from public sources regarding the costs of credit ratings and credit enhancements.35 On average, credit rating agency revenues imply that the cost of credit ratings for municipalities are the equivalent of about 1 basis point in additional interest costs.
 Further, in 2014 Moody's published a list of prices for municipal bond credit ratings that spanned from \$7.5k to \$498k for the municipality.
 For very short term issues and very small issues, the costs of buying a credit rating are the largest proportionally because it is a fixed cost.
-An issuer paying \$7.5k for a credit rating for a 5-year, million dollar bond with a 3% yield to maturity is the equivalent of adding 8.8 bp onto the interest cost, which is over 8 times larger than the average cost of a credit rating, but still smaller than the decrease in borrowing costs for the whole sample on average.
+An issuer paying \$7.5k for a credit rating for a 10-year, million dollar bond with a 3% yield to maturity is the equivalent of adding 8.8 bp onto the interest cost, which is over 8 times larger than the average cost of a credit rating, but still smaller than the decrease in borrowing costs for the whole sample on average, but only a small subset of issues actually acquire a new credit rating.